Got Questions? Need advice?

 I don't suffer fools easily and so long as you have done your best,you should have no regrets.

 It attitudes like this that annoy me and it annoys most of the women out there as well, trust me, I've asked enough people to know.

 Its not being old fashioned in a gentlemanly way its actually being chauvinistic when you think that you have superiority because of your gender, group or kind.

 You could never ride aggresively against them because your afraid of failure, your afraid of being beaten by a women who in all seriousness should have half the strength of a male and she should 'need' you, oh please... grow up and welcome to the future, women are on par with men.

 Old fashioned in a gentlemanly way...
 LMAO

 Things like this used to annoy me but they don't anymore.

 Let's face it, I'm not getting any younger, any looks/beauty that I may once have had are long gone, and these days I'm grateful if someone opens the door for me etc. Usually it's the older men, the young ones will generally shove me out of the way to get to the door first.

 I remember a long time ago I was really annoyed when I visited Sovereign Hill at Ballarat and at least two people said to me "You shouldn't be wearing jeans.
-Women should wear dresses" I was going "WT??" until I realised they were just teasing me [what they meant was I should have dressed in period costume then I could have looked nicer on photos]
+Women should wear dresses" I was going "Say What?" until I realised they were just teasing me [what they meant was I should have dressed in period costume then I could have looked nicer on photos]

 Anyway Missy you are a fast rider.
 You should know the best response is to overtake someone to show them who is "da boss" Someone said to me today that the first time he rode with me, his ego took a big dent when he realised he was being overtaken by a Hello Kitty bicycle!